 - Return home to go back to your homepage

-- View upload history to view your document upload history and go to Step 4.
+- View upload history to check your document upload history and go to Step 4.

-You can view documents you’ve uploaded in View upload history.
+You can check documents you’ve uploaded in View upload history.
 You don’t need to upload these again unless we ask you.

 You can’t delete any documents in your upload history.

-You can view your upload history from the homepage.
-Select MENU.
+You can check your upload history by selecting MENU from your homepage.

 Select Documents and Appointments, followed by Documents and View upload history.

 In Upload history, your documents will have changed to PDF format.
-To view your files, you’ll need PDF reader software.
+To check your files, you’ll need PDF reader software.

 You can select: